BirdeeHub/nixCats-nvim/README.md

 It allows you to provide a configuration and any dependency you could need to your neovim in a contained and reproducible way, buildable separately from your nixos or home-manager config.

-It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication, import and override and re-export your nvim config in dev shells, etc...

 The example neovim config [here](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates/example) is a great example of how to use nixCats for yourself.

+You should stop and take a moment to read the [overview](https://nixcats.org/nixCats_installation.html#nixCats.overview) while looking at the above example configuration and/or the [default template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix) to get a feel of what this package management scheme has to offer!

 Everything in [./templates](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates) is also either a starter template, or more examples.
-The [in-editor help](https://nixcats.org/nixCats_installation.html) will be available in any nvim that uses the nixCats builder, or at the [website](https://nixcats.org/TOC.html)!
+The [in-editor help](https://nixcats.org/TOC.html) will be available in any nvim that uses the nixCats builder, or at the [website](https://nixcats.org/)!
 There is significantly more help and example in this repository than there is actual functional code for the nixCats wrapper.

-When you are ready, start [with](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs) a [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!
+When you are ready, start with a [template](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!

-For the most to-the-point intro, only 100 lines, see here instead. [:help nixCats.overview](https://nixcats.org/nixCats_installation.html#nixCats.overview)

-You will want to read the above overview while looking at the [default template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix).

 For lazy loading in your configuration, I strongly recommend using [lze](https://github.com/BirdeeHub/lze) or [lz.n](https://github.com/nvim-neorocks/lz.n).
 The main example configuration [here](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates/example) uses `lze`.

-However there is a [lazy.nvim](#outro) wrapper that can be used if desired.
+However there is a [lazy.nvim](#outro) wrapper that can be used if desired, but follow that link and read the info about it before deciding to take that route as lazy.nvim is known for not playing well in conjunction with other package managers, so using it will require a little bit of extra setup compared to the 2 above options.

 ##### (just remember to change your $EDITOR variable if you named your package something other than nvim!)